nervosnetwork/rfcs/rfcs/0008-serialization/0008-serialization.md

 #### vectors

-There two kinds of vectors: fixed vector `fixvec` and dynamic vector `dynvec`.
+There are two kinds of vectors: fixed vector `fixvec` and dynamic vector `dynvec`.

 Whether a vector is fixed or dynamic depends on the type of its inner item: if the inner item is fixed-size, then it's a `fixvec`; otherwise, it's a `dynvec`.